-Sometimes when you’re cooking with a cast iron pan, you might get black specks that appear in your food.
-You may also find a dark residue when wiping the pan after cleaning.
-What is that black stuff and should you be worried?
-Here’s what to know and how to avoid this black residue on cast iron skillet phenomenon…
+Sometimes when you’re cooking with a cast iron pan, do you get black specks appearing in your food?
+Or… a dark residue on the cloth when wiping the pan after cleaning.
+What’s that black stuff coming off my cast iron pan and should I be worried?
+Here’s what to know and how to avoid getting black residue on your cast iron pan.

-Is black residue on your cast iron skillet harmful?
+Is black residue on cast iron skillet harmful?

-Black residue on cast iron skillet is basically carbon deposits, produced from the overheating of oil or fats, or bits of burnt food.
-Such deposits collect in the pores of the pan and are disturbed during the cooking process.
-The black specks may harm the appeal of your food but the small amount of carbon residue is not considered harmful in itself.
-With proper cooking techniques, cleaning, and seasoning you will reduce the build-up of this carbon residue and its effect on your cooking.
+The blackened carbon collects in the pores of the pan and black bits become disturbed during the cooking process.
+Hence why you get these black specks in your food.
+They may harm the appeal of your food but the small amount of carbon residue is not considered harmful in itself.

-After cooking in a cast-iron skillet, the black residue is…
+After cooking in a cast-iron skillet, you notice black residue as…

 - The dark flecks appearing on your food that weren’t part of the ingredients while you were cooking.